-In 2023:
+In 2024:

 - given their critical role in overseeing our supply chain, our CIPS members in the Procurement team completed the CIPS Ethical Procurement & Supply e-learning and test: - we ran training on human trafficking as part of our Aviation Security Managers course.
-This included training for employees of both London Gatwick and our business partners; - we developed a slavery and human trafficking training course in conjunction with charity A21; - we communicated charity A21 signage throughout the arrivals journey, to signpost where to receive help.
+This included training for employees of both London Gatwick and our business partners; - we began work on a new dedicated slavery and human trafficking module as part of our Standards of Behaviours training; - we supported "It's a Penalty" campaign as part of the Paris Olympics; - we created and distributed a human trafficking "spot the signs" poster as part of our Anti Slavery day to all front line staff; - we commenced designing a front line face to face training programme on modern slavery for our security staff.
+This will be delivered in 2025. - we built our standards of behaviour microsite on slavery/ human trafficking